-- Colcabamba, where three large magnetic anomalies lie coincident with major structural zones and extensive areas of outcropping ironstones recording >60% Fe in rock chip samples.
-Drill testing on this concession remains on track to commence in 2010; and - Pacunco, where a large, strongly-magnetic diorite intrusive has been mapped over an area of approximately 1.2km by 1km.
+- Colcabamba, where three large magnetic anomalies lie coincident with major structural zones and extensive areas of outcropping ironstones recording >60% Fe in rock chip samples. - Pacunco, where a large, strongly-magnetic diorite intrusive has been mapped over an area of approximately 1.2km by 1km. - Geological conditions similar to those on the Opaban 1 and 3 concessions have been identified throughout the project.
+Numerous rock chip samples with grades of 60%+ Fe have been taken from the majority of concessions.